annotorious/project-website-source/content/guides/_index.md

 > If you want to improve anything about a guide - or contribute a new one - please do so!
 > Simply send us a pull request with your corrections or additions.
 The guides are
 > part of the [recogito/project-website-source](https://github.com/recogito/project-website-source)
-> GitHub repository.
-The guides are [located here](https://github.com/recogito/project-website-source/tree/master/content/guides).
+> GitHub repository and are [located here](https://github.com/recogito/project-website-source/tree/master/content/guides).